amolkharche13/stackstate-docs/setup/upgrade-stackstate/migrate-from-6.md

 You should now have the configuration backup file on your computer.

-## Install SUSE Observability
+## Install and configure SUSE Observability

-Before installing SUSE Observability it is possible to already uninstall StackState to free up cluster resources.
-However, this will mean neither StackState nor SUSE Observability is monitoring your clusters and applications until you finish the guide.
+This is where the 2 options are different.
+Follow the instructions for one of the two.

+{% tabs %}
+{% tab title="Replace StackState" %}

+### Uninstall StackState

+Uninstalling StackState before installing SUSE Observability has 2 advantages, first of all it frees up resources in the cluster, so no temporary extra nodes are needed.
+Second, it removes the ingress configuration for StackState freeing up the StackState URL to be re-used by SUSE Observability.
+The only disadvantage is there will be a period from this point until setting up the configuration of SUSE Observability where you won't have monitoring available with StackState nor SUSE Observability.

 Uninstalling StackState will also remove your historical data (topology and all other telemetry data too).
 To uninstall StackState follow the [uninstallation docs](https://docs.stackstate.com/6.0/self-hosted-setup/uninstall).

+### Install SUSE Observability

 Install SUSE Observability in a different namespace from StackState to avoid any conflicts.
 Recommended is to use the same namespace as in the documentation, `suse-observability`.

 The biggest change for installation is that there is now support for profiles, please select the profile that matches your observed cluster using the [requirements](../install-stackstate/requirements.md#resource-requirements) and use it to generate the values as documented in the installation guide.
 Customized Helm values for StackState are compatible with SUSE Observability.
 However, the values to customize resources must be removed in favor of the new profiles.
-If you did not uninstall StackState also exclude the ingress setup from the SUSE Observability installation for now.
+You can use the same ingress settings, such that SUSE Observability effectively will replace StackState from a user and agent perspective.

 To install SUSE Observability follow the [installation guide](../install-stackstate/kubernetes_openshift/kubernetes_install.md), use the selected profile and your (updated) custom values.
-In case you decided to install SUSE Observability with a new URL also follow the instructions to configure the [ingress](../install-stackstate/kubernetes_openshift/ingress.md).

-## Restore the configuration backup
+### Restore the configuration backup

 Now that SUSE Observability is installed the configuration backup can be restored.
 The SUSE Observability Helm chart comes with a similar set of backup tools [documented here](../data-management/backup_restore/configuration_backup.md). **These are not the same as for StackState 6.x**, so make sure to get the scripts from the `restore` directory of the **SUSE Observability Helm chart** for restoring the backup.